woodrush/lisp-in-life/README.md

 A more detailed view of the optimizations done in this project is available in [details.md](./details.md).

+### How is the Output Read Out?
+How is the Program and the Standard Input Provided?
+The output is read out by examining the bytes of the RAM module.

 ## Building from Source
 ### Building the Game of Life Pattern from Source